Home Mr Old Man Articles Mikel Arteta – A Different Kind of Leadership

 0

-Under Mikel Arteta’s leadership, Arsenal finally returned to the top of English football after 22 long years.
-Interestingly, Arteta once served as assistant coach to Pep Guardiola — one of the greatest football managers of modern times and a man who changed the landscape of English football.
+Under Mikel Arteta’s leadership, Arsenal finally returned to the top of English football after 22 long years, following a 1-1 draw with Manchester City in Round 37.
+Interestingly, Arteta once served as assistant coach to Pep Guardiola — a managerial icon who transformed the landscape of modern English football.

 Only three months after taking charge, Arteta brought an old olive tree to Arsenal’s training ground at London Colney.
-The tree was nearly as old as the club itself and became a symbol of the roots and culture he wanted to build.
+The tree, nearly as old as the club itself, became a symbol of the roots and culture he wanted to build.

 Arteta’s motivation at Arsenal – pickpockets, olive tree and lightbulb

-The olive tree had to survive the harsh English weather — just as his players had to learn how to endure pressure, setbacks, and difficult times.
+The olive tree had to survive the harsh English weather — just as his players had to learn how to endure pressure, setbacks, and difficult moments.
+Arteta said:

-It’s easy when the sun is out and there’s plenty of water.
+“When the sun is out and there’s plenty of water, everything is easy.
 But when storms come, when it gets windy and frozen, how are we going to look after that tree?
 That was my way of representing what we are trying to build through a living thing.”

 Arteta’s motivation at Arsenal – pickpockets, olive tree and lightbulb

-Reading that story, Mr. Old Man wondered how many leaders — in football or business — would think of something so simple, symbolic, and deeply human.
+Reading this, Mr. Old Man wondered how many football leaders — or business leaders — would think of something so symbolic and deeply human.

-Most leaders can still succeed through KPIs, systems, incentives, meetings, and endless urgent emails marked in red
+Only leaders with genuine passion, emotional intelligence, and a real hunger to win would do something like that.
+Many leaders can still succeed through KPIs, systems, incentives, and endless urgent emails marked in red

-Back in his banking days, Mr. Old Man attended many leadership and management courses.
+Back in his banking days, Mr. Old Man attended many leadership and management courses, as well as motivational training programs.
 But honestly, no theory or classroom framework ever felt as real and emotionally compelling as the way Arteta inspires and connects with his players.

-So if Mr. Old Man ever had the chance to meet Arteta, he would probably use the English third conditional — the grammar structure for something impossible in the past
+So if Mr. Old Man ever had the chance to meet Arteta in person, he would probably use the English third conditional — the grammar structure for something impossible in the past

 “If I had known you earlier, I would have become a better leader.”